UMTS: Competing standards

 A variety of Internet-access systems exist which provide broadband speed access to the net.
 These include WiMAX and HIPERMAN.
 UMTS-TDD has the advantages of being able to use an operator's existing UMTS/GSM infrastructure, should it have one, and that it includes UMTS modes optimized for circuit switching should, for example, the operator want to offer telephone service.
 UMTS-TDD's performance is also more consistent.
 However, UMTS-TDD deployers often have regulatory problems with taking advantage of some of the services UMTS compatibility provides.
 For example, the UMTS-TDD spectrum in the UK cannot be used to provide telephone service, though the regulator OFCOM is discussing the possibility of allowing it at some point in the future.
 Few operators considering UMTS-TDD have existing UMTS/GSM infrastructure.

-Additionally, the WiMAX and HIPERMAN systems provide significantly larger bandwidths when the mobile station is in close proximity to the tower.
+Additionally, the WiMAX and HIPERMAN systems provide significantly larger bandwidths when the mobile station is near the tower.

 Like most mobile Internet access systems, many users who might otherwise choose UMTS-TDD will find their needs covered by the ad hoc collection of unconnected Wi-Fi access points at many restaurants and transportation hubs, and/or by Internet access already provided by their mobile phone operator.
 By comparison, UMTS-TDD (and systems like WiMAX) offers mobile, and more consistent, access than the former, and generally faster access than the latter.